-- Steps taken to support and respond to the needs of both bullied and bullying service users. - Records kept
+- Steps taken to support and respond to the needs of both bullied and bullying. service users.

+- Records kept.

 - Action which may be taken:

-- o Contacting parents/carers of all children/young people concerned in the bullying incident.
+- Contacting parents/carers of all children/young people concerned in the

+- bullying incident.

-- o Investigation.
+- Investigation.

-- o Feedback to those concerned.
+- Feedback to those concerned.

-- o Sanctions / action plan shared with all involved.
+- Sanctions / action plan shared with all involved.

-- o Contacting relevant professionals.
+- Contacting relevant professionals.